brief sculptures of parts

 Then we might make some changes and come up with something else we like that’s similar.
 More photographs.
 Or we’ll take the piece apart and grab some other parts to compose with.

 We’ve also been casting old glassware.
 We glue them together (E6000 or Loctite construction adhesive).
-Then we wrap them with handmade paper - cotton and/or 3 hour abaca.
-Let the paper dry and then we break the glass to get it out.
+Then we wrap them with handmade paper - cotton and/or overbeaten abaca.
+Let the paper dry and then break the glass to get it out.
+January 26

 We like the strange empty volumes of the missing glass.
-We like to have some broad straps recalling the glass form contrasting against the crisscrossing the abaca that provide the structure for the paper forms.
+We like to have some broad straps recalling the glass form contrasting and crisscrossing the abaca that provides the structure for the paper forms.

 How we work (for illustration purposes only - we’re never this tidy) We make a lot of handmade paper objects often combined with other materials.
 We make our sculptures by combining/arranging/composing those objects together like those on the table.
 If it’s interesting we photograph it.
 Then the piece comes apart and the objects return to the inventory.